 Gelatine powder for arthritis

 Personal medical insurance

 Can you simply regularly eat a chicken bones bouillon and expect to safely drop your insurance?
 Obviously not.
 Good health is about a number of important habits.
-Each one you add, the greater the chance of improving your health.
+Each one you add, the greater the chance of improving your health-span.

 Here's my little list of good habits.
 I'm sure you can add to it.

-• Take regular exercise.
-Any kind that appeals to you.
+• Take regular exercise; any kind that appeals to you.

-• Eat fatty fish regularly for your heart and brains.
-Or other sources of omega-3, like freshly ground flax seed and walnuts.
+• Eat fatty fish regularly for your heart and brains; or other sources of omega-3 like freshly ground flax seed and walnuts.

-• Use olive oil.
+• Use extra virgin olive oil.

+Gelatine powder for arthritis